neophob/PixelController/README.md

 ### Advanced PixelController configuration

-There are a lot of options in the `config.properties` file, here I describ some options.
+There are a lot of options in the `config.properties` file, here I describe some of them.

 PixelController updates all Visuals depending on the **sound input**.
 If a beat is detected, the Visuals are updated faster.
 You can disable this behavior by setting this option: